From Books to Careers!

 CHL456-W: Jewish Children's and Adolescent Literature (3 hrs)

 Study Abroad Opportunities

-During the Winter intersession (April 27-May 3, 2020), interested students can travel to Oxford and London, England, as part of the Harry Potter Experience study abroad class!
+We often offer Study Abroad opportunities.
+Recently, students have traveled to Oxford and London, UK, as part of the Harry Potter Experience study abroad class!

 - enjoy a guided tour of Harry Potter film sites